lara-1B/lara-1B/README.md

 # Hi there! 👋

-I'm a passionate front-end developer with a knack for crafting beautiful and interactive web experiences.
+I'm a passionate MERN Stack developer with a knack for crafting beautiful and interactive web experiences.

 ## Skills